Diffractive lensless imaging with optimized Voronoi-Fresnel phase: Methods

-We divide the design space into a number of adjacent regions that form a complete tessellation of the whole area.
-A typical tessellation is called a Voronoi diagram, which is a collection of sub-regions that contain points closer to the corresponding generating sites than any other sites.
+We divide the design space into regions that form a complete tessellation of the whole area.
+A typical tessellation is a Voronoi diagram, which is a collection of sub-regions that contain points closer to the corresponding generating sites than any other sites.
 Each sub-region, also known as a Voronoi cell $V_i$, features a center location and a few vertices.
 The origin of the Fresnel phase function coincides with the center location, and the polygon determined by the vertices creates a distinct aperture for that cell.
 We refer to each Voronoi cell with the Fresnel phase as a Voronoi-Fresnel cell.
 The entire Voronoi-Fresnel phase is a collection of all the constituent Voronoi-Fresnel cells,

-where $\left(\xi_{i}, \eta_{i}\right), i = 1, 2, \dots, K$ are the center locations of all the $K$ Voronoi-Fresnel cells.
+where $\left(\xi_{i}, \eta_{i}\right)$ are the center locations of all the $K$ Voronoi-Fresnel cells.
 The aperture function $A_{i}$ is defined by the vertices of the $i$-th sub-region, where $A_{i} = 1$ inside $V_{i}$, and $A_{i} = 0$ outside.
-The union of all cells is the whole region, and any two different cells have no intersections. \change{Thereby, all the Voronoi cells are independent, and there is no overlapping or gap between adjacent cells by definition.}
+The union of all cells is the whole region, and any two different cells have no intersections.